swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 what sets ClojureScript apart from pretty much every other compile-to-JavaScript technology.
-As a group we are now thinking far beyond programming language esoterica and have turned towards the challenge of building the necessarry *environmental infrastructure* required for the construction of simpler and more robust software systems.
+As a group we are now thinking far beyond programming language esoterica and have turned towards the challenge of building the necessary *environmental infrastructure* required for the construction of simpler and more robust software systems.